 In 2014, BladeHQ conducted a lock strength test, comparing liner locks, frame locks, and lockbacks.

-You can watch that video here, but to save you a click, they tested 3 knives of each lock type, and the results showed that frame locks are indeed tougher than liner locks.
+They tested 3 knives of each lock type, and the results showed that frame locks are indeed tougher than liner locks.
 Here were the results:

 Mechanism | Average Strength |